ipfs/ipfs-docs/docs/reference/js/api.md

 ::: tab ipfs-core

-Create a simple node application to host the logic that will allow you to use the RPC API.
+Create a simple Node.js application to host the logic that will allow you to use the RPC API.

-Start by initiating a new node project:
+Start by initiating a new project:

 ```bash
 npm init -y